 About

-My work draws on continental political thought, Marxism, poststructuralism, and postcolonial theory.
+My work draws on continental political theory, Marxism, poststructuralism, and history of political thought.

 In addition to my scholarship, I am a community activist.
 I have been an officer in our union (GEO 3550) for five years, am a member of Canada's New Democratic Party, and am actively engaged in Ann Arbor politics.
 Recently, I helped win a "Right to Renew" for Ann Arbor renters, a first-in-Michigan protection that will give renters security in their homes.
 I've written articles for Jacobin magazine and the Michigan Daily.
 In my activism, I do my best to apply the teachings of Political Theory.